rajatchauhan-git/kubernetes_zero_to_hero/Day 5/README.md

 kubectl apply -f rolebinding.yml
 ```

-The user `ojas` now has read-only access to Pods in the default namespace.
+The user `rcjerry` now has read-only access to Pods in the default namespace.

 ------